decadevs/week-2-qa-task-ezeifeanyiking/Readme.md

 3. Decision Table Techniques: An approach where the different input combinations and their corresponding system behavior (Output) are captured in a tabular form (can we say using truth table).
 Here, we check for multiple conditions, combinations and rule criteria.
 Here we check for multiple inputs.
 Here, the conditions are taken as an input and actions are taken as an output
 4. State Transition Techniques: Any system where you get a different output for the same input, depending on what has happened before, is a finite state system.
+What is a finite state system?
 For example: if you request to withdraw $100 from a bank ATM, you may be given cash.
 Later when you make the same request you could be refused money (because your balance is insufficient).
 This later refusal is because the state of your bank account has changed from having sufficient funds to insufficient funds.
 And the transaction that caused your account to change its state was probably the earlier withdrawal.
 5. Equivalence Partitioning: Equivalence partitioning or equivalence class partitioning (ECP) is a software testing technique that divides the input data of a software unit into partitions of equivalent data from which test cases can be derived.